St. Vincent’s Healthcare Group

 The current members of the Board of Directors are:

-St. Vincent’s Healthcare Group (DAC) is a private company, limited by shares, that was established to provide medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
+St. Vincent’s Healthcare Group (DAC) is an Irish company governed by Irish company law.
+Established in 2002, it is a private company, limited by shares which provides medical, surgical, nursing services, accommodation, education and research at St. Vincent’s University Hospital, St. Michael’s Hospital and St. Vincent’s Private Hospital.
 The three hospitals are branches of the main company which has charitable status.